chhavviii/chhavviii/README.md

 - 👋 Hi, I’m @chhavviii
-- 👀 I’m interested in data analysis
 - 🌱 I’m currently learning javascript
 - 💞️ I’m looking to collaborate on a website project
-- 📫 How to reach me contact me on my linkedin account https://www.linkedin.com/in/chhavi-tyagi-786675230
+- 📫 How to reach me contact me on my LinkedIn account https://www.linkedin.com/in/chhavi-tyagi-786675230

 <!---
 chhavviii/chhavviii is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.